 Scotland: Griogal Cridhe or Ba Mo Leanabh

-This Scottish lullaby was supposedly written by the widow of executed Clan Chief MacGregor of Glenstrae to sing to her child.
-Here’s an excerpt, translated from Gaelic:
+These Scottish lullabies were supposedly written by the widow of executed Clan Chief MacGregor of Glenstrae to sing to her child.
+Here’s an excerpt from one, translated from Gaelic:

 Though I am without a flock of sheep/ You, little baby, can go to sleep./ Darling, of the people of the great world/ They spilt your blood yesterday/ They put your head on an oaken post/ A little way from your corpse . . .”